nilostolte/PDFBox/README.md

 #### Finding Files and Directories

 If one is willing to access the directory where the project, a package or a file is located, there is a very simple and easy way to do it in Eclipse.
 Just click at the file, project or package one is trying to see in the file system and then right-click choosing **"Properties"** (at the bottom of the menu).
-A window will open and by clicking in the indicated icon a Window explorer (if one is working on Windows) window  will open at the directory where it is located:
+A window will open and by clicking the icon on the right, as indicated in **Fig. 1**, a Window explorer (if one is working on Windows) window  will open at the directory where it is located.

 <br>

 ![image](https://user-images.githubusercontent.com/80269251/114750182-b28d0500-9d21-11eb-8db8-21c33ef48ff2.png)<br>
-**Figure 1** - Properties window.
-Where to click to open a file explorer window
+**Figure 1** - Properties window of directory  [**`src`**](https://github.com/nilostolte/PDFBox/tree/main/PDFBox-Complete/src).
+On the right, where to click to open a file explorer window

 <br>

-In the example above one clicked at [**`src`**](https://github.com/nilostolte/PDFBox/tree/main/PDFBox-Complete/src), the root of the source files in Eclipse.
+In **Fig. 1**,  [**`src`**](https://github.com/nilostolte/PDFBox/tree/main/PDFBox-Complete/src) was clicked, the root of the source files in Eclipse.
 Once the file explorer opens one can dismiss the Properties window.

 #### Compiling

-To do that, just create a new Java project in Eclipse (**"File > New > Java Project"**) and then copy all the files in the source code under the directory [**`src`**](https://github.com/nilostolte/PDFBox/tree/main/PDFBox-Complete/src) to the directory **`src`** of your project.
-Then, just click on **"File > Refresh"** and Eclipse starts compiling the code.
+To do that, just create a new Java project in Eclipse (by clicking **"File > New > Java Project"**) and then copy all the files in the source code under the directory [**`src`**](https://github.com/nilostolte/PDFBox/tree/main/PDFBox-Complete/src) to the directory **`src`** of your project.
+Next, just click on the project or **`src`**, and then on **"File > Refresh"**.
+Eclipse will then start to compile the code.
 Once the code is compiled you can already run the examples.
-Whenever one refreshes a Workspace in Eclipse, whatever new `java` file found is compiled and the compiled file is saved in the bin directory in a same package storage hierarchy as the source code.
+Whenever a project is refreshed in Eclipse, whatever new `java` file found is compiled and the compiled file is saved in the bin directory in a same package storage hierarchy as the source code.
 Whenever a file is not a java file, it is just copied from **`src`** to **`bin`**.
 This is basically what happens when using Eclipse.
 Any new Java file created is automatically compiled on the fly.
 This simplicity and all the help when typing new code is what makes the beauty of Eclipse IDE.
 Classes, Interfaces, Enums and even new packages can be automatically created by just right clicking in the package you want to create them and choosing `New`.

 ### Running the PDF Viewer